Annika Sörenstam: Affiliations, honors

+In 1994, Sörenstam earned Elite Sign No. 98 by the Swedish Golf Federation, on the basis of national team appearances and national championship performances.

+In 1998, Sörenstam was awarded honorary member of the PGA of Sweden.

+In four years, 2005-2008, Sörenstam was host for a Ladies European Tour tournament in Sweden, Scandinavian TPC hosted by Annika.
+She won the tournament twice herself during those years and another four times before that.

 In 2012, Sörenstam founded the ANNIKA Invitational Europe, an annual amateur golf tournament in Sweden for European girls under 18.
 The tournament is a qualifying event for the European team in the Junior Solheim Cup since 2015 and has been rated up to level "A" in the World Amateur Golf Ranking.

 In 2014, the LPGA established the yearly Rolex Annika Major Award, named after Sörenstam, to recognize the overall best performance in the LPGA majors.
 Points are award for top-10 finishes in each major.
 The major winner with the most points at the end of the season wins the award.

 In February 2015, Sörenstam became one of seven women, invited as the first female honorary members of The Royal and Ancient Golf Club of St Andrews.
 The other six women were HRH Princess Anne, Dame Laura Davies, Renee Powell, Belle Robertson, Lally Segard and Louise Suggs.
-They joined the existing 15 male honorary members, whom included President George H. W. Bush, Peter Thomson CBE, Jack Nicklaus, Arnold Palmer and Gary Player.

 On 2 December 2020, Sörenstam was appointed president of the International Golf Federation from 1 January 2021.